African Lodge 459

 Greetings,

-The 11th Biennial Reopening African Lodge No. 459 festivities and reopening will take place beginning on April 25, 26, 27 through 28, 2024.
-For 2024 there will be an additional day of activities.
+The 12th Biennial Reopening African Lodge No. 459 festivities and reopening will take place beginning on April 23, 24, 25 through 26, 2024.
+For 2026 there will be an additional day of activities.
 These new activities will include a golf tournament and other outdoors activities, weather permitting.
-The theme of the 2024 reopening will be “Legends and Legacy.
+The theme of the 2026 reopening will be “Legends and Legacy.

-The symbolic reopening is scheduled to take place Saturday April 27, 2024 with the reception of visiting Grand Masters together with their delegations.
-The reopening is expected to be magnificent as sitting Most Worshipful Grand Masters from various jurisdictions have been invited to participate as line officers in full colonial dress and regalia.
+The symbolic reopening is scheduled to take place Saturday April 25, 2026 with the reception of visiting Grand Masters together with their delegations.
+The reopening is expected to be magnificent as sitting Most Worshipful Grand Masters from various jurisdictions will be invited to participate as line officers in full colonial dress and regalia.
 They will represent each of the original Lodge Officers of African Lodge No. 459.
-This re-opening will feature a theatrical presentation of the birth of African Lodge 459 and her progeny.

 Forms